barrelmaker97/pistachio/README.md

 | `--poll-rate <POLL_RATE>` | Time in seconds between requests to the NUT server.
 Must be at least 2 seconds. | `POLL_RATE`          | `10`        |
 | `-h, --help`              | Print help message                                                              | -                    | -           |
 | `-V, --version`           | Print version information                                                       | -                    | -           |

-You can configure Pistachio using either command-line options or by setting the corresponding environment variables.
-The environment variable names are shown in the table above.

 ### Example